magento/devdocs/src/guides/v2.4/graphql/queries/products.md

 ### Aggregation attributes {#Aggregation}

-Each aggregation within the `aggregations` object is a separate bucket that contains the attribute code and label for each filterable option (such as price, category ID, and custom attributes).
+Each aggregation within the `aggregations` object is a separate bucket that contains the attribute code and label for each filterable option (such as price, category UID, and custom attributes).
 It also includes the number of products within the filterable option that match the specified search criteria.

 {:.bs-callout-info}
 To enable a custom attribute to return layered navigation and aggregation data from the Admin, set the **Stores** > Attributes > **Product** > <attribute name> > **Storefront Properties** > **Use in Layered Navigation** field to **Filterable (with results)** or **Filterable (no results)**.